 “While the industry is making efforts to implement green technology to reduce consumption and improve energy usage efficiency, the price remains a concern for global data players especially when there are cheaper options nearby,” says Hoong.

-“Which is why we urge the government to recognise data centres as key growth enablers and reclassify data centres under the industrial tariff E power supply.”
+“Which is why we urge the government to recognise data centers as key growth enablers and reclassify data centers under the industrial tariff E power supply.

 Lower connectivity costs

 The government has made strides in other areas, and Hoong congratulates the Ministry of Communications and Multimedia (KKMM) for implementing lower connecitivity costs for consumers.

 “We hope that he will now expedite the lowering of broadband costs for data center operators and revoke monopolies in the telecommunication sector that hinders the ministries aspirations for faster connectivity,” says Hoong.